jakubklinger/Financial-Operations-Team-Productivity-Tracker/README.md

 As above, "IFERROR" operator was used to avoid blank rows throwing an error and the result is rounded up to two decimal places.

 ** Top Day (Best productivity) **
-To find the top performance day, I used the MATCH operator to join the date (A column) of the highest valey in M column (Productivity).
+To find the top performance day, I used the MATCH operator to join the date (A column) of the highest value in M column (Productivity).

 **<h3> =TEXT(INDEX(A:A; MATCH(MAX(M:M); M:M; 0)); "DD/MM")
  & " - "